James-Knipe/try-ios/README.md

 Study iOS Development
 ===================

+# 2013-07-13
+> * iOS Quick Tip: Managing Configurations With Ease

 # 2013-07-03
 > * Core Data on iOS 5 Tutorial: How To Preload and Import Existing Data
+> * How To Use NSFetchedResultsController

 # 2013-07-02
 > * Core Data on iOS 5 Tutorial: Getting Started